Torn Paper Acorn Craft For Kids [Free Template]

 Position the mouth slightly below the nose and glue it down.

-Finish up by gluing the tongue to the bottom of the mouth.
+Finally, encourage your child to glue the tongue to the bottom of the mouth.

 Autumn Kids’ Ideas

 Fall offers lots of opportunities to explore, create, and discover whether learning at home or in the classroom.
-Our creative crafts and educational activities blend learning with fun to make them enjoyable for kids.
+Our creative projects and educational activities blend learning with fun to make them enjoyable for kids.

 We’ve gathered a range of options to suit every interest and age, so check them out and save the ones your kids will look forward to the most!